Maps

 - Gastrophryne carolinensis (Holbrook, 1835) - Eastern Narrow-mouthed Toad

-- Crotaphytus collaris (Say, 1823) - Eastern Collared Lizard
+- Crotaphytus collaris (Say in James, 1822) - Eastern Collared Lizard

 - Sceloporus consobrinus Baird and Girard, 1853 - Prairie Lizard